Fall 2021 Mentor Recruitment

-Campus Connections is now accepting applications to serve as a mentor for Fall 2020 semester.
-Interested students must view the three-part informational meeting prior to submitting their application.
-Meetings will be held during the following times:
+Campus Connections is now accepting applications to serve as a mentor for the Fall 2021 semester.
+Please view the informational video prior to submitting your application.

 Be part of the Campus Connections mentoring program.